lvjiaxuan/vscode-eslint-disable/README.md

 ![single](assets/1.gif)

-For multiple lines, press `ctrl + d` to select another pair in other side.
+For multiple lines, you can press `ctrl + d` to select another pair of rules in other side.

 ![multiple](assets/2.gif)